bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 nowadays, it's obvious that it doesn't work like this anymore, due to the demand for dynamic content and the need for efficient databases.

 However, some things don't need to be dynamic.
-In fact, some things could be called overengineered if they were dynamic, like this blog.
-There's no need for my content to be rendered dynamically.
-The only changes are going to be new blog posts, I might eventually run out of disk space for my files, but then I'll just migrate the site to a VPS.
+In fact, some things could be considered overengineered if they were dynamic.
+Take for example this blog: there's no need for my content to be rendered dynamically.
+Most of the content will not change often, so there's no need to make dynamic decisions come delivery time.
+I might eventually run out of disk space for my files, but then I'll just migrate the site to a VPS.
 It just makes the most sense to keep it simple (,stupid).

 So what is a static site generator?
 At the most basic level, it's a tool that takes content in the form of files (typically) and generates a file system-like